31 Beautiful Flowers That Will Bloom All Season Long

 Snapdragons are a genus of herbaceous plants of the Plantain family, covering about 50 species of perennials, including climbers, common in the warm zones of the Earth.

-• Plant Size: 6 inches to 3 ft
+height height 6 inches to 3 feet

-This plant gets its name from the shape of the petals reminiscent of a dragon’s mouth.
+This plant gets its name from the shape of the petals, reminiscent of a dragon’s mouth.
 This plant will come back each year as a perennial in the wild, but if grown in a garden, it’s a long-season annual.

 Threadleaf Tickseed